bmill42/bmill42.github.io/research/index.md

 ### Publications

+“Leonard Meyer’s Theory of Musical Style, from Pragmatism to Information Theory.” _Resonance: The Journal of Sound and Culture_ 2.4 (forthcoming 2021).

 [“‘All of the rules of jazz’: Stylistic Models and Algorithmic Creativity in Human-Computer Improvisation.”](https://mtosmt.org/issues/mto.20.26.3/mto.20.26.3.miller.html) _Music Theory Online_ 26.3 (September 2020).

 “Rethinking Replication in Leonard Meyer’s Theory of Musical Style.”
 In _The Oxford Handbook of Music and Corpus Studies_.
 Edited by Daniel Shanahan, Ashley Burgoyne, and Ian Quinn.
 New York, NY: Oxford University Press, forthcoming.